 Adrian purchased LLA in November 2019, becoming CEO and Managing Director.

-Haydn Sandvig - Tutor and International Business Development Manager
+Haydn Sandvig - Director of International Business

 Haydn brings to his role over 20 years of experience working in supply chain and logistics whilst serving in the British Royal Air Force, as well as skills from 10 years working within retail management roles at the world’s third largest food retailer, Tesco.
 Whilst working for Tesco, Haydn was involved in the opening of two new superstores and various store management roles.
 Haydn spent over four years in project manager roles, focusing on improving quality and waste management in the fresh and frozen foods sector of the business.